Zach McKinstry Player Props: Tigers vs. Guardians

 Zach McKinstry At The Plate

-- McKinstry has five doubles, two home runs and nine walks while batting .246.
+- McKinstry has five doubles, two home runs and 11 walks while batting .260.

-- In 51.9% of his 27 games this season, McKinstry has picked up at least one hit.
-He's also had three multi-hit games.
+- In 55.2% of his games this season (16 of 29), McKinstry has picked up at least one hit, and in four of those games (13.8%) he recorded multiple hits.

-- In 27 games played this season, he has homered in two of them.
+- He has gone deep in two of 29 games played this year, and in 2.2% of his plate appearances.

-- McKinstry has driven in a run in five games this year (18.5%), but has had no multiple-RBI games.
+- McKinstry has driven in a run in six games this season (20.7%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.